-One fine morning, half-heartedly, I followed my husband to the embassy in order to do the great deed; a necessary alteration as a married woman.
+One fine morning, halfheartedly, I followed my husband to the embassy in order to do the great deed; a necessary alteration as a married woman.
 I felt as if I were on the way to become someone else.
 I felt like I was forcing myself to do this as I was there only because I believed it was compulsory.
-We filled the form and I, reluctantly, looked at my new name staring back at me and wondered why the name change was mandatory when I could’ve filled in any name in those given spaces.
+We filled the form and I, reluctantly, looked at my new name staring back at me and wondered why the surname change was mandatory when I could’ve filled in any name in those given spaces.
 Suddenly, it didn’t make sense to me but then again many customary things didn’t make sense to me.

 We queued before the counter and waited for our turn.
 I wanted to run.
 I knew I didn’t want this now that it was actually going to happen.
 I didn’t want to be anyone else.
 I suddenly began loving my name.
-It was something that I had never given a thought to as it was taken for granted ever since I can remember but, that day I realised how much I wanted to be called by my name only.
+It was something that I had never given a thought to as it was taken for granted ever since I can remember, but, that day I realized how much I wanted to be called by my name only.
 How could I change it to something else?
 Yes, there is a saying that a rose will still remain a rose even if we called it something else but why should it be called anything else?
 Did it make sense if we called it a ‘table’?
 Various thoughts ran through my head.
 We were still in queue.

 When we reached the counter, a friend stood on the other side smiling at me.
 We exchanged greetings as we had not met for a while.
 Then, we handed over the forms to her.
 She looked at them and said to me, “You know that name change is not compulsory, right?
-And, if you want, you can change your name when you next renew your passport.”
-Suddenly excited with the new information presented to me, I confirmed, with her, what she said and changed my decision.
+And, if you want, you can change your name when you renew your passport.”
+Suddenly overjoyed with the new information presented to me, I confirmed, with her, what she said and changed my decision.
 I asked her merely to add my husband’s name as spouse and trash the forms we had just handed over to her.
 Maybe, if required, I would change my name at a later time.
-Maybe, if I had a gun to my head.
+Or maybe, if I had a gun to my head.